3 min read

 Safe Attachments sandboxing, Defender for Office 365

-SPF, DKIM, DMARC gaps exploited
+SPF, DKIM, DMARC errors exploited

 Automated DNS audits, strict policy enforcement